apluslms/aplus-manual/m02/01_rst.rst

   RST (reStructured Text) is a human-friendly text file format.
   It has markup for text formatting (headers, paragraphs, italics) and hyperlinks and is thus similar to HTML for web pages.
 RST documents can also include images, videos and exercises.
+The filename suffix for RST is ``.rst``.

 Here is a simple example of RST source code: